chrisbrejon/OpenDRT-OCIO-Config/README.md

 # OpenDRT-OCIO-Config
-Based on Jed Smith's repo https://github.com/jedypod/open-display-transform/ I wanted to create a minimal OCIO config of openDRT 0.3.5 for full CG projects.
+Based on Jed Smith's repo https://github.com/jedypod/open-display-transform/ I have created a minimal OCIO config of openDRT 0.3.5 for full CG projects.

-This is state-of-the-art Color Management in its most minimalistic and simple form.
+This is state-of-the-art Color Management in its most minimalistic and simple form:

-I don't think you can do a config more "plug and play play" than this one:
 - Inputs (textures) are in "linear"
 - Rendering and Nuke working space are also in "linear"
 - View Transform is for Rec.1886 display

-There is no need to go wide gamut or anything complex to make your images look great.
-Enjoy !
+There is no need to go wide gamut or do anything complex to make your images look great.
+Enjoy!

 ![light_sabers_openDRT_0_3_5](https://github.com/user-attachments/assets/2ab46d1b-6f09-4159-a771-f5659ae789fc)
 ![photographic_scene_openDRT_0_3_5](https://github.com/user-attachments/assets/40a16fe6-cdbc-45a6-815c-03ad226276f9)